arbbista/manage-users/README.md

 http://localhost:15672
 ```

-Use the following credentials for login:
+Use the following credentials to login:

 ```
 Username: guest